Deadlock on the Board

 58 Pages Posted: 7 Dec 2017 Last revised: 29 Sep 2020

 We develop a dynamic model of board decision-making akin to dynamic voting models in the political economy literature.
 We show a board could retain a policy all directors agree is worse than an available alternative.
-Thus, directors may retain a CEO they agree is bad — a deadlocked board leads to an entrenched CEO.
+Thus, directors may retain a CEO they agree is bad -- deadlocked boards lead to entrenched CEOs.
 We explore how to compose boards and appoint directors to mitigate deadlock.
-We find that board diversity and long director tenure can exacerbate deadlock.
-Moreover, we rationalize why CEOs and incumbent directors have power to appoint new directors: to avoid deadlock.
+We find board diversity and long director tenure can exacerbate deadlock.
+We rationalize why CEOs and incumbent directors have power to appoint new directors: to avoid deadlock.
 Our model speaks to short-termism, staggered boards, and proxy access.

 Keywords: board of directors, dynamic decision-making, deadlock, entrenchment, director elections, CEO turnover, diversity, tenure, staggered boards